-For approximately 100 years, vein ligation and stripping have been performed to treat varicose veins.
+For nearly a century, vein ligation and stripping was used to treat varicose veins.
 This is an invasive procedure, done in a hospital setting with many large incisions, which leads to:

 • Hospital stay